feildawproton/StereoRL/README.md

 - If you want to training the classifier, create a folder called "classifier_checkpoints"
 - If you want to test a pretrained model. unzip it first

+Scripts that begine with "rl_x_reduced" are the reinforcement learning training agent model training scripts.